-- 4.3 The principal is to inform staff members, parents, and SSC members of the purpose and function of the SERT.

-- 5. Emergency Plan Lockdowns

-- 1.1 The appropriate number of lockdown exercises are to match the number of fire drills in accordance with Administrative Procedure 161.

-- 6. Physical Activities

-- 6.1 Procedures for physical activities safety are stated in Saskatchewan Physical Education Safety Guidelines.
+- 7.1 Procedures for physical activities safety are stated in Saskatchewan Physical Education Safety Guidelines.

-- 6.2 It is the responsibility of the superintendent responsible for athletics to ensure that the guidelines are kept current and includes direction specific to the following:
+- 7.2 It is the responsibility of the superintendent responsible for athletics to ensure that the guidelines are kept current and includes direction specific to the following:

-- 6.2.1 Standard of care
+- 7.2.1 Standard of care

-- 6.2.2 Facilities
+- 7.2.2 Facilities

-- 6.2.3 Equipment
+- 7.2.3 Equipment

-- 6.2.4 Instruction
+- 7.2.4 Instruction

-- 6.2.5 Supervision
+- 7.2.5 Supervision

-- 6.2.6 Clothing and footwear and,
+- 7.2.6 Clothing and footwear and,

-- 6.2.7 Approved activities.
+- 7.2.7 Approved activities.

-- 6.3 Concussion protocol
+- 7.3 Concussion protocol

-- High school coaches are currently required to follow the Saskatchewan High School Athletics Association Concussion Protocol.
+High school coaches are currently required to follow the Saskatchewan High School Athletics Association Concussion Protocol.
 The risk of concussion extends beyond high school sports into physical education classes, playground activities, and elementary school sports.
 Therefore the following concussion protocol shall be in place in all schools:

-- 6.3.1 Every physical education teacher, every school administrator, and at least one coach per team must complete the free concussion management course located at Concussion Training.

-- 6.3.2 School principals will maintain a record of those staff members who have completed the concussion management course.

-- 6.3.3 An athlete suspected of suffering a concussion must be removed from play immediately and not return to activity until they have followed the six steps of recovery and are symptom free.

-- 6.3.4 Students participating in all school sports and their parents/guardians shall be made aware of the symptoms of concussion through the Concussion Recognition/Fact

-Document.
-The document shall be distributed at the beginning of each season as part of the regular communication process to students and parents. - 6.3.5 Students diagnosed with a concussion must progress through the Six Steps of returning to sports outlined below. - 6.3.5.1 No activity mental and physical rest until symptom-free - 6.3.5.2 Light aerobic activity like walking or stationary cycling - 6.3.5.3 Sport-specific activity like running or skating. - 6.3.5.4 Training drills without body contact - 6.3.5.5 Training drills with body contact only once cleared by a physician - 6.3.5.6 Game play
+- 7.3.1 Every physical education teacher, every school administrator, and at least one coach per team must complete the free concussion management course located at Concussion Training. - 7.3.2 School principals will maintain a record of those staff members who have completed the concussion management course. - 7.3.3 An athlete suspected of suffering a concussion must be removed from play immediately and not return to activity until they have followed the six steps of recovery and are symptom free. - 7.3.4 Students participating in all school sports and their parents/guardians shall be made aware of the symptoms of concussion through the Concussion Recognition/Fact Document.
+The document shall be distributed at the beginning of each season as part of the regular communication process to students and parents. - 7.3.5 Students diagnosed with a concussion must progress through the Six Steps of returning to sports outlined below. - 7.3.5.1 No activity mental and physical rest until symptom-free - 7.3.5.2 Light aerobic activity like walking or stationary cycling - 7.3.5.3 Sport-specific activity like running or skating. - 7.3.5.4 Training drills without body contact - 7.3.5.5 Training drills with body contact only once cleared by a physician - 7.3.5.6 Game play stop the activity immediately and rest until symptoms resolve, for a minimum of 24 hours.
+The athlete should be seen by a doctor and cleared before starting the six step protocol again.
+This protocol must be individualized to the athletes, their injuries, and their respective sports.